 Amelia conducted her PhD at Imperial College London and trained as a clinical scientist at the Royal Brompton Hospital in London where she continues to lead the diagnostic laboratories for the inherited disorder Primary Ciliary Dyskinesia.

 Michal Shteinberg received her MD and a PhD in biochemistry from the Technion-Israel institute of technology.
 She trained in internal medicine and pulmonology, with a Fellowship in bronchiectasis and adult CF.

-Dr. Shteinberg is heading the bronchiectasis and adult CF service in the Pulmonology institute and CF center, Carmel medical center, Haifa, Israel.
+Prof. Shteinberg is heading the bronchiectasis and adult CF unit in the Pulmonology institute and CF center, Carmel medical center, Haifa, Israel.

-She is a Clinical Associate Professor in the Faculty of medicine at the Technion, Israel Institute of Technology, and a member of the executive committee of the Israeli Pulmonology Society.
+She is a Clinical Associate Professor in the Faculty of medicine at the Technion, Israel Institute of Technology, and a member of the executive committee of the Israeli Society for Tuberculosis and mycobacterial diseases.